happypeter/edocs/soho.md

     - having a theme color have two benefits, NO.1 set the tone for the home.
 NO.2 unify different rooms.
 But for now I prefer not to have a theme color, keep it simple.

 ## The Filesystem
-Folder division based on phiscal locations. e.g the whole clothes storage system could be located in different rooms, then you have living_room/fabric_box and peter_room/closet, rathen then a big folder for all the device for clothes storage.
+Folder division based on locations. e.g the whole clothes storage system could be located in different rooms, then you have living_room/fabric_box and peter_room/closet, rathen then a big folder for all the device for clothes storage.
 - living_room/
   - billie_office/
     - desk